-Unlike other scRNA-seq methods that physically separate individual cells into different compartments to label transcripts with cell-specific barcodes, Evercode WT uses the cells (or nuclei) themselves as "containers" in which intracellular mRNA-transcripts are labeled using combinatorial indexing.
-In practice, samples are split into different wells, a well-specific barcode is appended to intracellular transcripts, and the samples are then pooled back together.
+Unlike other scRNA-seq methods that physically separate individual cells into different compartments to label transcripts with cell-specific barcodes, Evercode WT Mini uses the cells (or nuclei) themselves as "containers" in which intracellular mRNA-transcripts are labeled using combinatorial indexing.
+In practice, cells are split into different wells, a well-specific barcode is appended to intracellular transcripts, and cells are then pooled back together.
 Repeating this process several times ensures a high likelihood that each cell travels through a unique combination of wells.
 Consequently, the transcriptome of each individual cell is labeled with a unique combination of well-specific barcodes.
 Unlike previous methods that scale linearly with the number of available compartments and barcodes, this method scales exponentially with the number of barcoding rounds, enabling a massive increase in the number of cells that can be sequenced, while minimizing doublets.

-Overview of Four Rounds of Barcoding in the Evercode WT
+Overview of Four Rounds of Barcoding in the Evercode WT Mini

-Each cell will be barcoded four times throughout the kit process, which will generate 3,538,944 (48 x 96 x 96 x 8) possible barcode combinations.
+Each cell will be barcoded four times throughout the kit process, which will generate 221,184 $(12 \times 96 \times 96 \times 2)$ possible barcode combinations.
 Each barcoding round is outlined below:

-Round 1 Barcoding (48 barcodes):
+Round 1 Barcoding (12 barcodes):

-Cells are distributed into 48 different wells (shaded in blue) within the Round 1 Barcoding Plate.
-The first barcode is added to each transcript via an in situ reverse transcription reaction using barcoded primers.

-Note: Use "Sample Loading Table V1.3.0" (Excel spreadsheet) to determine which sample to add to each well.
+Cells are distributed into 12 different wells (shaded in blue) within the Round 1 Barcoding Plate.
+Barcodes are added through an in situ reverse transcription reaction using barcoded primers.
+Note: Check the "WT Mini - Sample Loading Table V1.2.0" (Excel spreadsheet) to determine which sample to add to each well.